It was the worst winter in recent memory, but she had no qualms about doing what she felt needed to be done.

 When she finally made it to the grocery store she found that she was one of the few people who had the gumption to venture out into frozen landscape that was the Blizzard of 1979.
 She made her rounds through the store, gathering provisions for her family and most importantly, she procured the juice that served as the backdrop for the tears for her youngest child.

-After paying for her groceries, she made her way out of the store to start back home, but it seemingly had gotten colder since her initial trek here.
+After paying for her groceries, she made her way out of the store to start back home, but it seemingly had gotten colder since her trek here – the gloves were proving useless against the cold and she briefly regretted that she over-shopped – as she was now faced with a dilemma of sorts – the bags were getting progressively heavier with each step.

 Ultimately, she decided that she would place one of the bags behind a car that was abandoned in the street, covering it with snow to obscure it from sight, she declared that she would come back for it after she delivered the first bag to her brood.

 To this day she suffers from a hyper-sensitivity in her hands and feet to the cold, handling anything frozen is uncomfortable to her to say the least.
-She scoffs at the sacrifice that she made on that day, because that is the type of person that she is.
+She scoffs at the sacrifice that she made on that day, because it is something seared into the confines of her DNA.

 It is a spirit of selflessness that powers her and serves as a guiding force, accordingly it is something that was infectious and spread to her children in various degrees.